Woodenonez/CollisionAvoidance-GPDF-DWA/README.md

 The GPDF part is based on [this work](https://github.com/cr139139/gpdf-demo).
 The permission to use and extend the original GPDF code has been granted by its author.

 ## Publication
-The paper is under review ...
+The paper is accepted by IROS 2025.

 Bibtex citation:
 ```
 NOT YET